esentri/domainlifecycles/readme_domain_events.md

 ###### Transactional setup with a transactional outbox
 Adding a transactional outbox avoids DomainEvent loss as well as ghost events on the publishing side.
-The setup involves an "outbox" database table, but it's a reliable way of not loosing any DomainEvents and comes into play if a relational database is involved as a part of the main technical infrastructure.
+The setup involves an "outbox" database table, but it's a reliable way of not loosing any DomainEvents and comes into play, if a relational database is involved as a part of the main technical infrastructure.
 The main disadvantage of that setup is a reduced throughput in high volume scenarios due to the database involvement.

 For more information on the "transactional outbox pattern" have a look at [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html)